Nebraska Criminal Statute of Limitations

 By , Attorney Mitchell Hamline School of Law

-In Nebraska and most other states, violent crimes generally have longer statutes of limitations, and some crimes (like murder and certain sex crimes) have no statute of limitations—meaning a criminal case can be filed at any time.
+In Nebraska and most other states, the time limits for filing criminal charges depend on the offense level (felony, misdemeanor), the type of offense, or both.
+Violent crimes generally have longer statutes of limitations, and some crimes (like murder and certain sex crimes) have no statute of limitations—meaning a criminal case can be filed at any time.

 Like many states, Nebraska’s law sets time limits for a host of specific crimes.
 For crimes not specifically listed in the statute, a general statute of limitations applies based on the category of the crime.